-The v.reclass program generates a new vector map layer.
-The v.support program will have to be run on the newly created vector map layer to build topology.
-The dissolve [-d] option will work on only those areas which are of the same conversion category value.
+Note: The dissolve option will work on only those areas which are of the same conversion category value.
 If a map area is inside (island) a converted area and is NOT converted to the same value, its boundaries are output to the resultant map.